Prince George's County Sheriff's Office: Retrial

 Despite his conviction, Logan's attorneys tried to appeal to the courts, with the one-hundred year prison sentence being unanimously upheld by a three-judge judicial panel on June 15, 2004.
 However, in their decision, the panel granted him the possibility of paroled release after fifty years.
-However, more than a year later, on September 7, 2005, the conviction was overturned by the Maryland Court of Appeals and Logan was awarded a second trial.
-The judiciary determined that the investigators had acted with impropriety in the process of obtaining of Logan's confession to the murders by violating Logan's Miranda rights, and by deliberately misleading him in order to obtain a confession.
-The court also determined that the judiciary's selection process of jurors for the trial had not been rigorous enough and had thus been conducted improperly.
+However, more than a year later, on September 7, 2005, the conviction was overturned by the Maryland Court of Special Appeals (CSA) and Logan was awarded a second trial.
+The CSA determined that the investigators had acted with impropriety in the lead detective's methodology of obtaining of Logan's confession to the murders, saying that he violated Logan's Miranda rights by deliberately misleading him in order to obtain a confession.
+The CSA also determined that the judiciary's selection process of jurors for the trial had not been rigorous enough, thus disadvantaging the defendant.

 Logan's retrial began in June 2007, with the prosecution unable to use Logan's confession to present its case for conviction, for the judiciary had ruled that it had been obtained with impropriety.
 In the retrial, the prosecution used the same argument it had used in the original trial back in 2003, arguing that Logan's insanity defense was illegitimate due to his usage of illegal controlled substances.
 The state's prosecution argued that Logan himself was solely responsible for any deficiencies in his mental health, saying that they were brought about through his consumption of illegal narcotics, such as cocaine and marijuana, the two illegal controlled substances which he had used on the day of the murders.
 Ultimately, the first attempt at a retrial ended in June 2007 with a mistrial after jurors could not come to a verdict after ten hours of deliberations.
 On July 1, 2007, Logan's attorney died after being involved in an automobile collision on Route 10 in Glen Burnie, further complicating matters.
 However, a few months later, Logan was subsequently convicted again after pleading guilty and sentenced to thirty years of imprisonment on October 24, 2007, with credit for the five years he had already served, much to the disappointment of the victims' surviving family members, who felt he deserved a lifelong imprisonment for his crime.

 Legacy

-The murders occurred eleven days before the Maryland Democratic Party's primary election to determine its candidate for the Prince George's County sheriff.
+The murders occurred eleven days before the Maryland Democratic Party's primary election to determine its candidate for the office of Prince George's County sheriff.
 As there were no candidates running for sheriff in any other parties, the winner of the primary election would automatically run unopposed in the general election itself.
-The incumbent sheriff, Alonzo D. Black II, lost nomination and reelection to the union president, Michael A. Jackson, who went on to be elected sheriff.
+The incumbent sheriff, Alonzo Black, lost nomination and reelection to the union president, Michael A. Jackson, who went on to be elected sheriff, with the endorsement of Albert Wynn.
 Jackson vowed to implement new measures to prevent a similar incident from occurring in the future.